Anyone but You: Box office

-Anyone but You grossed $88.3 million in the United States and Canada, and $131.7 million in other territories, for a worldwide total of $220.3 million.
+Anyone but You grossed $88.3 million in the United States and Canada, and $131.7 million in other territories, for a worldwide total of $220 million.
 Deadline Hollywood calculated the net profit of the film to be $103 million, when factoring together all expenses and revenues.
-As of 2024, it is the highest-grossing Shakespeare film adaptation.
+As of 2024, it is the highest-grossing live-action Shakespeare film adaptation.

 In the United States and Canada, Anyone but You was released alongside Migration, Aquaman and the Lost Kingdom, and The Iron Claw, and was projected to gross around $7 million from 3,055 theaters in its four-day opening weekend.
 The film made $3.5 million on its first day, including $1.2 million from Thursday night previews.
 It went on to debut to $6.3 million, finishing fourth at the box office.
 In its second weekend the film made $8.8 million, finishing fifth at the box office.
 In its third weekend the film made $9.5 million (an increase of 9%), finishing fifth again, before making $7.1 million and finishing in fourth the following week.